Elizabeth of the Trinity: Life

-Sainthood
+Beatification process

-In Dijon the beatification process started in 1931.
-The process lasted a decade until 1941.
-Her writings were gathered and after careful investigation were incorporated into the cause and approved as being valid additions in 1944.
-A second process opened in 1948 and closed in 1950; the official introduction of the cause – under Pope John XXIII – came on 25 October 1961 and bestowed the title of Servant of God on the late nun.
+The process for Elizabeth's beatification started in 1931 in Dijon, and lasted until 1941.
+Her writings were gathered and after careful investigation were incorporated into the cause and approved as being valid additions on 28 January 1944.
+A second process opened in 1948 and closed in 1950; the official introduction of the cause came on 25 October 1961, and she received the title of Servant of God.

-The third and final process was opened in 1963 and closed in 1965 while two decrees ratified both processes in 1969 and on 13 March 1970; this allowed the Congregation of Rites to assume control of the cause to further investigate her life and her spiritual works.
+The third and final process was opened in 1963 and closed in 1965, and two decrees ratified the prior processes in 1969 and on 13 March 1970; this allowed the Congregation of Rites to assume control of the cause to further investigate her life and her spiritual works.
 After an extensive investigation that spanned more than a decade, on 12 July 1982 she was made Venerable after Pope John Paul II acknowledged the fact that she had lived a full life of heroic virtue.

 The miracle needed for her beatification was investigated from 1964 and closed in 1965; it received validation in 1969.
-John Paul II approved the healing as being a legitimate miracle in 1984, allowing for Elizabeth to be proclaimed "Blessed."

-Pope John Paul II on the occasion of an apostolic visit to Paris beatified Elizabeth on 25 November 1984.
+John Paul II approved the healing as being a legitimate miracle in 1984, and beatified Elizabeth on 25 November 1984, on the occasion of an apostolic visit to Paris.

-The second miracle needed for sanctification was investigated in the diocese of the healing's origin from 11 July 2011 until 25 August 2012; it received ratification several months later on 28 June 2013.
+The second miracle needed for canonization was investigated in the diocese of the healing's origin from 11 July 2011 until 25 August 2012; it received ratification several months later on 28 June 2013.

 Pope Francis on 3 March 2016 approved the second healing as being a miracle attributed to Elizabeth's intercession and thus approved her canonization as a saint.
 A date of canonization was determined at a gathering of cardinals on 20 June 2016.
 Her canonization was celebrated on 16 October 2016.

-The postulator of the cause at the time of her canonization was Father Romano Gambalunga.
+The postulator of the cause at the time of her canonization was Romano Gambalunga.

 Feast and patronage

-Her liturgical feast is celebrated annually on 8 November.
+Her liturgical feast is celebrated annually on 9 November.
 Her most famous prayer is: "Holy Trinity Whom I Adore", written out of her love of the Most Blessed Trinity.
 Elizabeth of the Trinity is a patron against illness, of sick people, and of the loss of parents.